nla-group/slearn/README.md

 ## Flexible symbolic sequence generator
 slearn library also contains functions for the generation of strings of tunable complexity using the LZW compressing method as base to approximate Kolmogorov complexity.
+This part of code is from https://github.com/robcah/RNNExploration4SymbolicTS, developed by Roberto Cahuantzi.

 ```python